metason/SpatialReasoner/Relations.md

 | `br` | subj is in sector __br__ of obj | <ul><li>center of subj is in sector `br` </li><li>is behind right</li><li>valid in OCS</li><li>delta = center distance</li></ul>  | ![in_br](images/in_br.png) |
 | `bru` | subj is in sector __bru__ of obj | <ul><li>center of subj is in sector `bru` </li><li>is behind right under</li><li>valid in OCS</li><li>delta = center distance</li></ul>  | ![in_bru](images/in_bru.png) |

+See detailed description of all available [BBox sectors](Sectors.md) that are also available as predicates.

 ## Comparability